 Achievements in Zero Energy

-Zero energy, zero carbon at different scales, in different climates.
+Zero energy, zero carbon.
+Different scales, different climates.

-AEI employs its deep design expertise and suite of energy modeling tools to more quickly and reliably envision the interaction of climate, program, occupants, building systems, and district energy systems.
-Focusing exploration at each stage of the design process, these tools provide the owner and the design team with ever-greater accuracy yielding insights on how design characteristics and design alternatives will affect energy use, carbon emissions and cost.
+AEI brings deep design expertise and a comprehensive suite of energy modeling tools to help navigate and reliably envision the interaction of climate, program, occupants, building systems, and district energy systems.
+Focusing on exploration at each stage of the design process, these interactive tools provide the owner and the design team with meticulous, data-driven accuracy, yielding insights on how design characteristics and alternatives will impact energy use, carbon emissions, and cost.

 - carbon emissions reduction

-The California Air Resources Board (CARB) is one of the most advanced and prominent vehicle emissions testing and research organizations in the world.
-On completion, its new building will be the nation’s largest zero energy facility.
-The nature of CARB’s research mission, regulating as-yet unregulated emissions constituents, demands high-performance precision laboratory environments to produce repeatable data and yet meet on-site ZE in the hot, dry climate of Riverside.
+The California Air Resource Board (CARB) is one of the most advanced and prominent vehicle emissions testing and research organizations in the world.
+The nature of CARB’s research mission, regulating as-yet unregulated emissions constituents, demands high-performance precision laboratory environments to produce repeatable data, capable of operations in the hot, dry climate of Riverside.

-AEI developed performance modeling tools for rapid system concept testing, validating a suite of climate-responsive systems strategies improving by an additional 20% on the project RFP's already aggressive energy use intensity (EUI) target with this all-electric, grid-harmonizing design.
-The building's energy use will be offset by 3.75MW of photovoltaic (PV) panels on site.
-1.5 MWh of battery storage will optimize electrical demand and utility costs under a net-metering agreement, especially important given the building process loads and over 100 EV charging stations on the project.
-A comprehensive approach to water conservation, collection, and reuse will contribute to a nearly 50% reduction in required potable water use.
+Featuring an all-electric, grid-harmonizing design, AEI developed performance modeling tools for rapid system concept testing, validating a suite of climate-responsive systems strategies that exceeded the project's already aggressive Energy Use Intensity (EUI) target by 20 percent.
+The building's energy use will be offset by 3.75MW of photovoltaic panels on site.
+With high process loads and more than 100 electric vehicle charging stations across both staff and public parking areas, the project includes 1.5 MWh of battery storage that will optimize electrical demand and utility costs under a net-metering agreement.
+A comprehensive approach to water conservation, collection, and reuse will contribute to a nearly 50 percent reduction in required potable water use.

 - energy reduction